AckerlyXu/heima/articles/iot-hub/iot-hub-create-using-cli-nodejs.md

     azure --version
   ```

-> [AZURE.NOTE]
+> [!NOTE]
-> Azure has two different deployment models for creating and working with resources:  [Azure Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+> Azure has two different deployment models for creating and working with resources:  [Azure Resource Manager and classic](../azure-resource-manager/resource-manager-deployment-model.md).
 The Azure CLI must be in Azure Resource Manager mode:
 >
 > ```
 > azure config mode arm